-Copies of bank statements
+- Copies of bank statements

-Credit history records
+- Credit history records

 Be prepared for your credit history to be studied.
 While it can feel a little intrusive, a credit check is a comprehensive way for lenders to determine if you are going to be able to make the loan repayments.

-Proof of income
+- Proof of income

 Unfortunately, your word doesn’t carry the same weight it would have in the old days.
-In order to prove you earn the amount that you state on your application, you will need to provide pay slips from the past few months.
+To prove you earn the amount that you state on your application, you will need to provide pay slips from the past few months.
 If you don’t have copies of these, you may be able to use your most recent tax return or group certificates.
 However, check with your lender to see if they will accept these.